 “What are you talking about?”
 I say in disbelief.
 “You’re good at everything you try, Sirius.”

-He rise now, and strides over to the railing, eyes still cast upwards.
+He rises now, and strides over to the railing, eyes cast upwards.
 “Maybe so, but I don’t have one thing that sets me apart, like you,”

-“I hardly think that’s true,” I scoff.
+“I hardly think that’s true,” I scoff, abandoning my chart and going over to stand with him.
 “You wrote that bloody map, for Merlin’s sake!
 Half the population of adult wizards in Britain couldn’t do that!”

 He shrugs.
 “I dunno.
 I sometimes think I’d like to have one thing…”

 I raise an eyebrow.
 “Well I think you’re completely mad because you’re one of the most brilliant in our year.
 And you’re studying to become an Auror.
-Not many could do that,”
+Not many could do that, either,”

 “They’re Death Eater sympathizers you know,” he whispered.
 “You don’t have to pretend to not know.
 Everyone knows.”

 “I know,” is all I can think to say.

 “Even me just being in Gryffindor is a shame to the family,” he says, voice barely above a whisper.

 “You’re lucky you have normal wizard parents, Rora.
 They’ll always be proud, whatever you do.”